CloudBoost/developers/en/security/users.md

 #Before we begin

-CloudUser is inherited from CloudObject class, which means everything that CloudObject contains is also contained in CloudUser and that includes default properties like Id, createdAt, updatedAt, etc. and all of the fucntions like save, delete etc.
+CloudUser is inherited from CloudObject class, which means everything that CloudObject contains is also contained in CloudUser and that includes default properties like Id, createdAt, updatedAt, etc. and all of the functions like save, delete etc.

 #Sign up.

-To sign up a new user you need to initialize a new variable with the type CloudUser, assign it username and password and call the sign-up fucntion.
+To sign up a new user you need to initialize a new variable with the type CloudUser, assign it username and password and call the sign-up function.

 ==JavaScript==
 <span class="js-lines" data-query="signup">